 6. Choose Your Timing Wisely

-One of the greatest benefits of SMS marketing is the flexibility you have in timing your sends.
-Make sure to tailor the timing of your SMS marketing to your ideal customer’s preferences.
+One of the greatest benefits of SMS marketing is the flexibility you have in timing your messages.
+Therefore, make sure to tailor the timing of your SMS marketing to your ideal customer’s preferences.

-For instance, if you are a coffee shop that largely serves early-rising professionals, a morning text is likely appropriate.
-Those same customers might balk at a message sent later in the evening (especially if it included a discount they could no longer use).
+For instance, if you are a coffee shop primarily serving early-rising professionals, a morning text is likely appropriate.
+However, those same customers might balk at a message sent later in the evening – especially if it included a discount they could no longer use.

-If your business is a high-end restaurant or bar, it may be better to send your message later in the day, closer to when you open.
-As mentioned above, (but it likely goes without saying), timing is also key when sending appointment reminders and follow-ups.
+If your business is a high-end restaurant or bar, send your message later in the day, closer to when you open.
+As mentioned above, timing is crucial when sending appointment reminders and follow-ups.

 Reach Your Customers with Texting Base

-Remember, these best practices are critical to the success of your SMS marketing campaign.
-It’s important to choose a platform that builds on these best practices to ensure you have a smooth experience in launching your SMS marketing campaign.
+Observing best practices is critical to the success of your SMS marketing campaign.
+However, choosing a platform that builds on these best practices is vital to ensure a smooth experience in launching your SMS marketing campaign.